modenero/apns/README.md

 Our premium services require you to stake your $APNS tokens.

+## $APNS

+Tokenomics are coming soon..

-## Supported Networks
+## Blockchains

 Our aim is to provide a premium DeFi experience across ALL blockchains.
 We're currently actively supporting or planning to support the following networks:

 - [ ] Arbitrum
 - [x] Avalanche